 Benfotiamine is converted to thiamine, which serves as a key factor for three enzymes involved in generating energy from glucose .
-Preclinical studies have found that benfotiamine enhances cognitive function and reduces biological markers of Alzheimer’s disease .
+Preclinical studies have found that benfotiamine enhances cognitive function and reduces biological markers of Alzheimer’s disease [3; 4].
 These benefits may be due to benfotiamine’s ability to suppress the activity of an enzyme that promotes the progression of Alzheimer’s .
-However, benfotiamine's effects on this enzyme have not been confirmed in humans.
+However, these effects have not been confirmed in humans.

-Benfotiamine is generally considered safe for most people when taken at standard doses, though long-term safety has not been studied.
+Benfotiamine is generally considered safe for most people when taken at standard doses.
 In clinical trials, side effects were mild and included gastrointestinal issues and skin reactions .
+A small percentage of people taking benfotiamine may have mild increases in liver enzymes and urinary white blood cells .
 Because benfotiamine gets converted to thiamine (vitamin B1), and thiamine may cause low blood pressure or low blood glucose, people taking drugs or herbs to lower blood pressure or blood glucose should exercise caution .

 NOTE: This is not a comprehensive safety evaluation or complete list of potentially harmful drug interactions.
 It is important to discuss safety issues with your physician before taking any new supplement or medication.

 Benfotiamine supplements are available over-the-counter, often in capsules containing 150–300 mg.
-In an open-label uncontrolled trial, a daily dose of 300 mg showed cognitive improvement in Alzheimer’s disease patients .
-Other studies in clinical populations have used doses ranging from 200–600 mg/day .
+In a randomized controlled trial in people with mild cognitive impairment or mild Alzheimer’s disease, a benfotiamine dose of 300 mg, orally, twice daily, was tested .
+Other studies in clinical populations have used doses ranging from 200–600 mg/day [7; 10; 11].

 Information on safety and drug interactions with thiamine from the Mayo Clinic